sora-san-df/sora-san-df/README.md

 ## Experience:

-  - Currently working For Ninja Group Software for about 2 years .
+  - Currently working For Ninja Group Software for about 2 years.
-  -

  ## Technologies that i use: